choke-dev/easierlua/README.md

 easierLua.FunctionNameHere()
 ```

-# Additional Information
+## Additional Information
 Functions in easierLua do not use coroutines or spawns to [multi-thread](https://devforum.roblox.com/t/help-with-understanding-threads-and-multithreading/700243).
-Add them if your script requires multi-threading.

 # Other Links
 [> Gitbook](https://treee.gitbook.io/easierlua/)